maisiesadler53/Distributed_gol/README.md

 Functionality and Design: Outline what functionality you have implemented, which problems you have solved with your implementations and how your program is designed to solve the problems efficiently and effectively.

-Critical Analysis: Describe briefly the other experiments and analysis you carried out, provide a selection of appropriate results.
+Critical Analysis: Describe the experiments and analysis you carried out.
+Provide a selection of appropriate results.
 Keep a history of your implementations and provide benchmark results from various stages.
 Explain and analyse the benchmark results obtained.
 Analyse the important factors responsible for virtues and limitations of your implementations.

 Make sure your team’s names and user names appear on page 1 of the report.
 Don't include a cover page.